 Growth also may involve expansion – buying multiple farms, investing in plant or stock and employing staff, all of which will require sound financial advice and planning.
 This is where your partnership with the bank can really help.

 Our guide to applying for farm finance takes you through what we can offer, and some tips on how best to apply for finance.
 Your ASB Rural Manager can provide you with a wide range of financial options designed specifically for stages in your business growth.
-From short-to-medium term working capital needs like a business and rural overdraft to more substantial ongoing funds with a revolving credit facility or a committed cash facility.
+From short-to-medium term working capital needs like a business overdraft to more substantial ongoing funds with a revolving credit facility or a committed cash facility.

 When you’re looking for more long term financial options, like our flexible rural term loan, your ASB Rural Manager will be happy to meet up to talk about the best loan structure and financial arrangements to support your current and future business requirements.